 * Students are given a hard copy of the offer letter with the available dates for the current semester.

-It is recommended that employers who need assistance or have questions regarding the offer letter should contact Sarah Griffiths at firstname.lastname@example.org or 920-403-3263, the Designated School Official (DSO) and director of international student and scholar services.
+It is recommended that employers who need assistance or have questions regarding the offer letter should contact The Center of International Education at firstname.lastname@example.org or 920-403-3494, to speak to the Designated School Official (DSO).

 Once the student receives the offer letter, it can take several days to complete the CPT processing.
 The student brings the completed offer letter to The Center for International Experience (Bemis International Center, Room 305) where they are approved to register in the appropriate internship course.

 The Center for International Education then issues a new I–20.
 The student is not permitted to begin work at the internship until he or she has picked up the new CPT I–20, which serves as the work authorization.